-Ladies, do you whip off your bra as soon as you get home?
+Sensitive women, do you whip off your bra when you get home?
 Do certain perfumes make you gag?
 Or does a wrinkle in the sheets drive you nuts?
 Welcome to the club: adults with sensory processing disorder.

-Many women with ADHD tell me that the world is full of loud noises, bright lights, and annoying sounds that others filter out easily.
+Many women with attention deficit hyperactivity disorder (ADHD) tell me that the world is full of loud noises, bright lights, and annoying sounds that others filter out easily.
 Life is chaotic and over-stimulating.
-Their acute sensitivities make it hard to stay focused and organized.
+Their hypersensitivities make it hard to stay focused and organized.

 “I think that many women, and more girls, with ADHD have hypersensitivities,” says Patricia Quinn, M.D., a developmental pediatrician and the author of several books on ADHD.